ghsaboias/news-now/README.md

 Transform real-time discussions into clear, concise summaries powered by AI.
 Stay on top of your communities without the overwhelm.

+## Project Evolution

+NewsNow has evolved from a Python-based application to a modern Next.js implementation, focusing on improved performance, better user experience, and maintainable code.
+The project maintains both implementations:

 ## Features

 - **Real-Time Processing**: Stream and process messages in real-time